It’s a Binary World!

 What would it take, and what could it mean to add the topic of bases other than 10 in the early, elementary and high school (preK-12) curricula?

 First, to promote general numeracy, proven successful approaches, such as starting with smaller numbers and repeated, multisensory counting practice should always be considered.
-Then, providing more opportunities to leverage student motivation for learning in context [9, 10], participative skill development [11], and community building [12] should be considered, such as proper use of appropriate, available technologies alternatives to increase student involvement and understanding through multiple and more accessible media [13], visual sharing, group chanting, participation and interaction experiences.
+Then, providing more opportunities to leverage student motivation for learning in context [9, 10], participative skill development [11], and community building [12] should be considered, such as proper use of available technologies to increase student involvement and understanding through multiple and more accessible media [13], visual sharing, group chanting, participation and interaction experiences.
 More issues related to the use of current technologies for learning and teaching can be found at: Teaching and Learning with Technology in Elementary and Secondary Classrooms (DOCUMENT, FRazo, 2010)

 Following ahead are examples of teaching activities for the concepts of place value, number bases, and the Base 2 number system.
 Although these activities were designed and field tested with careful consideration to the various factors affecting learning, also included in the TPACK Technical, Pedagogical, and Content Knowledge frame [17], up to now there have been no opportunities for large-scale testing of these activities in order to demonstrate sufficient statistical significance of their effects.
 Still, the evidence gathered so far through repeated experiences [14, 15, 16] point to consistent increases in student appreciation of the process of counting under different base systems, as well as of their understanding of the invariant concepts for number systems and operations under different bases.